30th March to 5 April 2020

 Monday 30th March – 1408 deaths – settling in

 I’ve been tutoring my friend’s son in GCSE Maths since last August and he was registered to take the exam in the summer.
-DfE (Department for Education) promised that students would not be disadvantaged by the exams being cancelled and that grades would be awarded in other ways.
-Exam boards don’t seem to be taking into account the significant number of home educated students who are not studying at a formal place of learning, so do not have mock results or tutor marked assignments from which to base the grade.
-They are also saying that they will not accept unofficial tutors, parents or anyone outside a formal setting providing evidence as to the students predicted outcome.
+DfE (Department for Education) promised that students would not be disadvantaged by the exams being canceled and that grades would be awarded in other ways.
+Exam boards don’t seem to be taking into account the significant number of home-educated students who are not studying at a formal place of learning, so do not have mock results or tutor-marked assignments from which to base the grade.
+They are also saying that they will not accept unofficial tutors, parents or anyone outside a formal setting providing evidence as to the students’ predicted outcome.

 Frankly, this sucks.